 Qualification for the degree of Doctor of Philosophy is achieved by successful completion of the following: (1) a series of written examinations covering Hispanic literatures from distinct literary periods, including at least one examination on Peninsular literature and at least one on Latin American literature, and (2) the preparation of a research paper and bibliography which must then be defended in an oral examination.
 Please see the graduate program handbook for detailed instructions regarding the content, format, schedule, and preparation of these examinations.

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
-Candidates must undergo a final oral examination in which they defend their dissertation as valuable contributions to knowledge in their fields and demonstrate a mastery of their fields of specialization in relation to their dissertation.
+Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their fields and demonstrate a mastery of their fields of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.